netfreak98/phala-ansible/README.md

 - Hardware that supports SGX, this script does NOT support software mode
 - Each CPU core must be met with 2GB of system memory (if 4 CPU then 8 GB of RAM is needed)

+inside vars/main.yml
+- select a driver (legacy or dcap)
+- select a run method (docker or systemd)

 Running remotely: